 I’m Allison Wilmes, and with simple, targeted movements, we can eliminate or significantly reduce your pain and keep you out of pain for good.
 Try the small, gentle movements in the video and then sign up for an initial Break Out of Back Pain session to work with me.
 You can feel great again!

 Treat yourself to a day of aligned movement, relaxation, and poetry while enjoying the company of like-minded people in a beautiful setting.
-Mini-retreats are limited to 10 participants so that you get lots of individualized attention.
+Mini-retreats are limited to 10 participants so you get lots of individualized attention.
+Sign up now for my last one on Friday, November 22.

 I give my very best work and focused attention along with all the support, accountability, tools, and fun you can imagine so you can succeed.
 This kind of transformation takes more than one or two sessions together, and so I only offer packages instead of individual sessions.
 This allows us to work together to not only get you out of pain but for you to learn how to stay out of pain.

-We start with a free, initial half-hour Break Out of Back Pain session.
+We start with a free half-hour Break Out of Back Pain session.
 We’ll spend time clarifying what you want, what stands in the way of you getting that, and how we can work together to achieve your goal.

 I’m the right person to help you if your low back or hip pain is due to: